Mental Health Advocacy

 DRM provides advocacy services to individuals with mental illness under the federal PAIMI program.
 The federal PAIMI statute and regulations provides that the rights of individuals with mental illness are to be protected through activities that ensure the enforcement of their rights under the Constitution and Federal and State statutes, to investigate instances of abuse and neglect and to engage in outreach and monitoring activities.
 DRM provides these services to individuals in the community and in institutional settings.

-Additionally, DRM has contracts to provides full time on site mental health advocacy services at three inpatient psychiatric hospitals: Dorothea Dix Psychiatric Center and Acadia Hospital, located in Bangor, and Riverview Psychiatric Center, located in Augusta.
+Additionally, DRM has contracts to provides full time on site mental health advocacy services at two inpatient psychiatric hospitals: Dorothea Dix Psychiatric Center, located in Bangor, and Riverview Psychiatric Center, located in Augusta.

 DRM's Recent Work